 Senior Vice President, Economic Development

-Prior to joining the DRC, Rosa was a Senior Vice President from 2002 to 2004 with the Buxton Company, a Fort Worth-based consulting firm that selects locations for prominent national retailers and helps cities with retail-oriented economic development programs.
+Prior to joining the DRC, Rosa was a Senior Vice President with the Buxton Company, a Fort Worth-based consulting firm that selects locations for prominent national retailers and helps cities with retail-oriented economic development programs.

 Rosa spent 14 years with the Fort Worth Chamber of Commerce economic development department and was promoted to lead the team as Senior Vice President of Economic Development.

 In 2015, he served as Chair of the Texas Economic Development Council (TEDC), the 800-member statewide organization for economic developers.
-Rosa also provides leadership to the DFW Marketing Team, the association of economic development professionals representing Dallas-Fort Worth area cities.
-He was the economic development appointee to the state’s nine-member incentives oversight committee under former Speaker of the Texas House Joe Straus.
+He also provides leadership to the DFW Marketing Team, an association of economic developers that represent Dallas-Fort Worth area cities.

 Rosa holds a Master of Science in economic development and a Bachelor of Science in regional planning from the University of Southern Mississippi.